 How can you demonstrate God’s presence and goodness to people living in devastation around you?
 How do you find hope in the middle of so much despair?

-In the aftermath of one of the worst natural disasters in history, music had a power they never dreamed possible.
+In the aftermath of one of the worst natural disasters in history, music had a healing power never dreamed possible.
 An electrifying sense of hope, almost tangible, wafted through the air.
 In those moments, beauty won over fear and despair.

-These stories of the aroma of God’s beauty and presence in the devastation will encourage you, inspire you, and change you.
+These stories of the aroma of God’s beauty and presence in the aftermath and devastation will encourage you, inspire you, and change you.

 After a tsunami strikes the city of Kamaishi, Japan, a church finds their beloved piano upside down and covered in a big pile of mud and debris.
 Rather than throw it out, they decide to spend the enormous amounts of time and money necessary to fix it.

 This small booklet was written to complement a complete performance of J.S.
 Bach’s monumental work Clavier-Übung III in Tokyo in 2017 as part of Community Arts Tokyo’s annual Bach Festival.
 It also celebrates the 500th anniversary of the start of the Protestant Reformation.
 On October 31, 1517, Martin Luther nailed his Ninety-Five Theses on the door of the Castle Church in Wittenberg, Germany.
 If there had been no Martin Luther, there would have been no Clavier-Übung III.

 These bilingual short meditations in English and Japanese will be an encouragement in your own exploration of this masterpiece.